weijiexi/Art8-UCB/Lecture-2/Readme.md

         - Background: Jagged mountains under a dramatic sky, with a rainbow arcing over the scene.
     - Figures: Rural laborers (likely Black or working-class settlers) tending livestock and land.
     - Architecture: A modest wooden cabin, blending into the environment.

+Abstract Elements
+    - Color: Warm golds and greens dominate the sunlit valley, contrasting with cool grays and blues in the stormy sky.
+The rainbow’s prismatic hues soften this divide.
+    - Light: Divine, almost theatrical illumination highlights the valley, symbolizing hope and renewal.
+    - Line/Shape: Diagonal lines (rainbow, leaning tree) guide the eye from darkness to light; organic shapes evoke natural harmony.
+    - Texture: Soft, blended brushwork in the sky vs. detailed foliage and craggy mountains.

 - How do you put those details together towards speculative, narrative observations, like:
 - Where is this?
 - Continent, country, state or region; how would you describe the landscape?